faayuni1103/LecturerManagementSystem/README.md

 # LecturerManagementSystem
- Implementation of Angular framework for Application Development final project.
+ Implementation of AngularJS for Application Development final project.